Norwich Cathedral: Dates, styles and architects

 Building of the cathedral started from the east end in 1096, with the nave being completed by around 1120.
 The entire cathedral was completed by 1145, when the crossing tower was built.
-The cathedral was constructed from flint and mortar and faced with cream-coloured Caen limestone.
+The cathedral is constructed using limestone sourced from Lincolnshire, Barnack and Caen, flint, and mortar.
 The present spire, a stone structure that replaced one made of wood and covered with lead, was added in 1480.

 Following the riots of 1272, repairs to the building were completed in 1278.
 Some of the windows were replaced with ones in the Gothic style during the 13th century.

 The cloisters was begun in 1297 and finally finished in 1430 after the Black Death had plagued the city.
 The system of building remained the same over this period, though the details, in particular the tracery of the openings facing the cloister garth, did change.
 Following the destruction caused by the collapse of the spire, the clerestory of the choir was rebuilt in the Perpendicular style.

 In the 15th century, the cathedral's flat timber ceilings began to be replaced with stone vaults; the nave was vaulted under Walter Hart (bishop, 1446–1472), the choir and the Bauchun Chapel (on the east side of the south transept) under James Goldwell (bishop, 1472–1499) and the transepts after 1520.
 The system of vaulting is of a tierceron vault with Lierne ribs forming patterns of lozenges and stars along the ridge.
 The vaulting was carried out in a spectacular manner with hundreds of ornately carved, painted and gilded bosses studding the liernes.